-Responsible Wood’s Board of Directors are appointed by our members in accordance with our Constitution.
+Responsible Wood’s Directors are appointed by our members in accordance with our Constitution.

 B. Sc.
 For (Hons), M.F.S., M. Phil., Ph.D., FAICD, FIFA